kwambokamegan/GROUP-5-PHASE-2-PROJECT/README.md

 16th August 2024

 ## Conclusion
-The project was worked on by Megan Kwamboka , Mark Brian , Kevin Kamau and Aron Kipkorir.
+The project was worked on by Megan Kwamboka, Mark Brian, Kevin Kamau and Aron Kipkorir.